17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 The outdoor event features massive fire pits, food trucks, hot drinks, live music, and a brilliant fireworks show at the stroke of midnight.
 Ring in the New Year with this one-of-a-kind outdoor event!
 The event runs from 8 pm – 12 am.

-South Haven: The Country Inn and Suites is a really nice choice: roomy, clean and comfortable.
-The Inn has both a 24-hour fitness room and an indoor pool, too.
+WHERE TO STAY IF YOU GO: The Country Inn and Suites in South Haven is a really nice choice: roomy, clean and comfortable.
+The Holiday Inn has both a 24-hour fitness room and an indoor pool, too.
 There’s a good complimentary breakfast and in-room refridgerators for storing beach snacks, too.
 The Hotel Nichols is a boutique hotel right in downtown South Haven.
 It’s located in a 19th century brick building that has been tastefully rennovated: it’s a really pretty spot.
 The rooms are exceptionally clean here, and you’ll find a really good breakfast, too.
 It’s located within walking distance of two beautiful South Haven beaches- a perfect spot for a romantic getaway.

 New Year’s Eve Ball Drops in Southeast Michigan